JFisherLab/MutationOrder/README.md

 ```

 After the script has finished executing, you will find a folder for each row in ``example_mutations.csv``, containing ``.csv`` files for the attractors of the model under every combination of mutations.
 You will also find ``.png`` and ``.pdf`` images for each row, showing these attractors (and the paths from background to fully mutated cell phenotypes) visually.

+\* Note that for most applications one can install BMA with one click ([here](http://biomodelanalyzer.org/installer/bma.install.msi)), but to use MutationOrder requires the underlying [ATTRACTOR engine](https://github.com/swoodhouse/attractors), which can only be used after a manual compilation of BMA from source ([here](https://github.com/hallba/BioModelAnalyzer#build-and-test)).

 ## License